MahmoudA98/Cocktail_API_ETL/qs-analytics-engineering-exercise-v1/README.md

     - Runs the poc_tables SQL script
 - A .sqlite database
 - A repository which is in good condition for analysts to take over your work.

+### Next Steps:
+* Clean the data further so that the data sitting in the existing tables is cleaner. examples of this are: `GlassID` in the glass table instead of `Glass`, and Language in the instuctions table.
+* Create an `AvailableStock` table, similar to the `Stock` table but with clean glasses only. `Stock` table holds the maximum number of glasses available per bar, it was inteded for update when the total number of glasses change.
+* Create a function that updates the available stock table as transactions are ordered, If there are no glasses available, reject the transaction and insert the rejected transactions in a `FailedTransaction` table. views can be built off that table to infer which glasses should be bought and in what quantities.

+final note: this is such an interesting project and a very large number of factors could be considered, like the average amount of time each glass is kept by each customer and the cleaning/restocking speed after that. anyways will stop here now.